holmstead/sciprog_21/practical03/README.md

-This is practical 3 codes:
+This directory contains code for practical 3 using the Trapezoidal rule:
-	1. printing
+	1. area_under_curve.c
-	2. trapezoidal rules
+	2. area_under_curve.f90